swiftlang/swift-package-manager/Documentation/PackageCollections.md

 - Restrict what certificate can be used for signing — this defends against "signature replacement".

 The process for collection publishers to define their certificate-pinning configuration is as follows:
-1. Edit the [source file](../Sources/PackageCollections/PackageCollections+CertificatePolicy.swift) and add an entry to the `defaultSourceCertPolicies` dictionary:
+1. Edit [`PackageCollectionSourceCertificatePolicy`](../Sources/PackageCollections/PackageCollections+CertificatePolicy.swift) and add an entry to the `defaultSourceCertPolicies` dictionary:

 ```swift
 private static let defaultSourceCertPolicies: [String: CertificatePolicyConfig] = [